“Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.”

 (Remember that prayer is more about listening than talking.
 Use the words below to start yourself, but then allow time to reflect more on the Scripture above before you say the “Amen.”
 During that time of quiet reflection, let God shape your thoughts and wait for a sense of peace to come.
 That’s your signal to say “Amen” and go forth to the day.)

 Father and Lord, thank You for showing us that love should endure all things.
 In demonstrating how much You love us, You have empowered us to follow Your example.
-In the day before me, how should my love similarly endure all obstacles?…(this is where you remain quiet in order to let Him work in your thoughts)… Amen.
+In the day that lies before me, how can and should my love similarly endure all obstacles?…(this is where you remain quiet in order to let Him work in your thoughts)… Amen.